visforvali/eng201-oer/_pages/syllabus.md

 # Technology/Platforms 🌐

-This is an online synchronous course that meets twice a week using Discord for sync sessions and sync/async text chats.
-Outside of class, you'll read, write, and prepare for our sync class sessions, during which I'll facilitate discussion, answer and float questions, and help you interactively generate prompts and ideas for your writing.
+This is an online asynchronous course that uses Discord for async text chats, along with occasional use of Classes.
 The server invite link is on [Classes\Content\Syllabus](https://classes.pace.edu){:target="_blank"}.
 If you're new to Discord, check out our [Discord Tutorial](../discord){:target="_blank"} or the [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord){:target="_blank"} to get started and reach out if you need help!

 > ##### IMPORTANT
 > We won't use Classes *except* for me to do enrollment verification, collect your high-stakes writing (your project drafts), and share your grades with you.
 {: .block-warning }

-We'll use 2 platforms (plus occasional use of Classes) this semester:
+We'll use 2 primary platforms this semester:

 - **Discord**: Discussion forum for sync class sessions, sync and async text chats, low-stakes writing assignments, workshops, announcements.
 - **Course Website**: This website, where course content is posted.